Affordable Marketing Solutions for Small Business Owners

 Marketing often feels expensive.

-That assumption is wrong.
+That is not true.

 Affordable marketing is not about spending less money.

-As Harvard Business Review explains, effective strategy focuses on what drives impact, not volume.
-For small and growing businesses, that means prioritizing high-return systems over scattered activity.
+For small and growing businesses, this means prioritizing high-return marketing systems instead of scattered activity.

-What Are Affordable Marketing Solutions?
+What Are Affordable Marketing Solutions for Small Businesses?

 Effective affordable marketing strategies prioritize: